pgys/NoIze/README.md

                                 classify_noise = False, # default True
                                 )
 ```
 This will generate a similar structure to the file architecture in the last figure; however, instead of folders with 'mfcc', you would see folders with 'fbank' instead.
+MFCC features are set as default because they have proven quite successful in acoustic scene / noise classification.

 ## Structure of the smart filter